alexander-krjuchkov/random-ip-in-subnet/README.md

 ## Multiple subnet support

-For working with multiple subnets, the library provides the function `getRandomIpInSubnets(subnets, [random])`.
-It accepts an array of CIDR subnets, randomly selects one of them, and generates an IP address using the logic of the `getRandomIpInSubnet` function.
+For working with multiple subnets, the library provides the function `getRandomIPv4FromSubnetList(subnets, [random])`.
+It accepts an array of CIDR subnets, randomly selects one of them, and generates an IP address using the logic of the `getRandomIPv4InSubnet` function.

 For more details, see the [API documentation](#api-documentation).